jessejamesva/bug_tracker_app/README.md

 Sketch up on what I'm currently considering for the page designs.
 This is something else that will change over time.

 ## What I Hope to Learn
 This project is going to stretch what I have learned over the past 9 weeks regarding web development and programming in general.
 I will be using Django and the RestFramework to control the back-end, React for the front-end, PostgreSQL for storing data, various API calls, and lots of 'borrowed' CSS.

-I look forward to the challenges that lie ahead!
+## How I Plan to Get There

+Taking things in stride!
+I'm gearing up to tackle this challenge that's definitely going to push my skills, but it's well within my reach.

+I'm going to start off by sticking to my current plan and gradually building things up one step at a time.
+This way, I won't feel too overwhelmed or stuck in the nitty-gritty details.
+Beginning with setting up the back-end database seems like the way to go.

+Of course, I also want to keep the momentum going to ensure I've got a functional project ready by the deadline.
+That's where my modular approach comes into play – I'll celebrate the small wins as I stack up the modules, without stressing too much about making each one absolutely perfect before moving on to the next.

+I'm all in to face this challenge head-on, getting a working solution from start to finish.
+Once that's locked in, I'll circle back and enhance different aspects as my app takes shape.
+Step by step, I'll work my way towards a polished final product.